OpenTreeOfLife/reference-taxonomy/doc/method/results.md

 _refinement_: The source node refines a classification already present in the workspace.

-_merged into larger taxon_: [should be described in methods section]
+_absorbed into larger taxon_: [should be described in methods section]

-_merged into larger taxon due to conflict_: [should be described in methods section]
+_absorbed into larger taxon due to conflict_: [should be described in methods section]